 Latin: cirrus - lock or tuft of hair; cumulus - heap

-Cirrocumulus clouds are lots of small white clouds - called cloudlets - grouped together at high levels.
+Cirrocumulus clouds are made up of lots of small white clouds called cloudlets, which are usually grouped together at high levels.
 Composed almost entirely from ice crystals, the little cloudlets are regularly spaced, often arranged as ripples in the sky.
-They are relatively rare, and unlike altocumulus clouds, never have any shading.

-They can appear in waves that look like the skin of a mackerel and are sometimes referred to as a "Red sky at night and other weather sayings ".
+Cirrocumulus can sometimes appear to look like the scaly skin of a fish and are sometimes referred to as a "Red sky at night and other weather sayings ".